nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ## Configuration

-AI settings can be configured in a repository's local `.git/config`, user (global) `.gitconfig`, or your system-wide `.gitconfig` files.
+AI settings can be configured in a repository's local `.git/config`file, user (global) `.gitconfig` file, or your system-wide `.gitconfig` files.

 #### Tip
 > SmartGit shows the location of the user and system git config files on your file system in the **Edit \| Preferences \| Commands \| Git Config** [preferences settings](../GUI/Preferences/Commands/).

 #### Note
-> SmartGit will automatically detect and reload changes made in the local repository `.git/config`.
+> SmartGit will automatically detect and reload changes made to the local repository's `.git/config` file.
-> However you may need to restart SmartGit for changes in the user or system git configuration files.
+> However, you may need to restart SmartGit for changes to take effect in the user or system git configuration files.

 A minimal setup in a git configuration file contains an `ai-llm` section like this: